 Pre-Emptive Boost Control Improves LED Driver Performance

-Recent advances in the area of pulse-width modulated (PWM) dimming control of LED drivers have dramatically increased the maximum achievable dimming ratio, reduced output voltage ripple, and eliminated audible noise.
+Recent advances in the area of pulse-width modulated (PWM) dimming control of have dramatically increased the maximum achievable dimming ratio, reduced output voltage ripple, and eliminated audible noise.
 This article describes a new family of LED drivers that employ a patented pre-emptive boost (PEB) control algorithm to reduce output voltage ripple when using PWM control for LED dimming.
 It demonstrates the PWM dimming benefits achieved by PEB when compared to the behavior of conventional LED driver control methods.

 PWM control is commonly used for LED dimming by controlling the average current through one or multiple LED strings.
 This is accomplished by varying the duty-cycle of a control pulse at an input to the LED driver device.